In your meeting with Zoran Mamdani, you have not endorsed him yet.

 All of us are at risk.

-And for example, they'll target student loan borrowers amid ongoing policy changes.
+And, for example, they'll target student loan borrowers amid ongoing policy changes.

-Well, this is one example.
+This is one example.

 There are many examples.

-That the scammers, they'll sound pre professional, credible.
+The scammers, they'll sound professional, credible.

 If I don't recognize the number on my phone, I'm not picking it up.